Eschatologue/CM_wiki/docs/class/artificer/index.md

 You've gained the ability to come up with solutions under pressure.
 When you or another creature you can see within 30 feet of you makes an ability check or a saving throw, you can use your **:rsc-r: Reaction**{ .rsc } to add your Intelligence modifier to the roll.

 You can use this feature a number of times equal to your Intelligence modifier (minimum of once).
-You regain all expended uses when you finish a Long Rest.
+You regain all expended uses when you finish a **:rest-long: Long Rest**.

 ### Level 10: Magic Item Adept